hsutter/gcpp/README.md

-# **gcpp**: Demo of "deferred object lifetime as a library" for C++
+# **gcpp**: Deferred and unordered destruction

 Herb Sutter -- Updated 2016-09-15

 ## Overview

+gcpp is an experiment toward automating some support for deferred and unordered destruction.

+`deferred_heap` provides a local (sub)heap designed to be used by a class or module.

+- Calling `.make<T>()` allocates and constructs a new `T` object.
+If `T` is not trivially destructible, it will also record the destructor to be eventually invoked.

+- Calling `.collect()` traces this heap in isolation.
+Any unreachable objects will have their deferred destructors run before their memory is deallocated.

+### Approach

-The gcpp library is an experiment at how we might automate some support for deferred object lifetime as a library for the C++ toolbox.
-It aims to continue C++'s long tradition of being a great language for building libraries, including for memory allocation and lifetime management.
+gcpp aims to continue C++'s long tradition of being a great language for building libraries, including for memory allocation and lifetime management.

 - We already have `make_unique` and `unique_ptr` to automate managing the lifetime of a single uniquely owned heap object.
 Using them is as efficient as (and considerably easier and less brittle than) writing `new` and `delete` by hand.

 - Similarly, `make_shared` and `shared_ptr` automate managing the lifetime of a single shared heap object.
 Using them is usually as efficient as (and always easier and less brittle than) managing reference counts by hand.

-- In gcpp, `deferred_heap` and `deferred_ptr` take a stab at how we might automate managing the lifetime of a group of shared heap objects that (a) may contain cycles or (b) need deterministic pointer manipulation cost.
-The goal is that using them be usually as efficient as (and easier and more robuse than) managing ownership and writing custom tracing logic to discover and destroy unreachable objects by hand, including deferring and invoking destructors.
+- In gcpp, `deferred_heap` and `deferred_ptr` take a stab at how we might automate managing the lifetime of a group of shared heap objects that (a) may contain cycles or (b) need deterministic pointer manipulation space and time cost.
+The goal is that using them be usually as efficient as (and easier and more robust than) managing ownership and writing custom tracing logic by hand to discover and perform destruction of unreachable objects.

-## Goals and non-goals
+### Goals and non-goals

 _**gcpp is**_:

-- a demo of another fallback option for the rare cases where `unique_ptr`, `shared_ptr`, and `weak_ptr` aren't quite enough, notably when you have objects that refer to each other in owning cycles or when you need to defer destructor execution to meet real-time deadlines;
+- a demo of another fallback option for the rare cases where `unique_ptr`, `shared_ptr`, and `weak_ptr` aren't quite enough, notably when you have objects that refer to each other in owning cycles or when you need to defer destructor execution to meet real-time deadlines or bound destructor stack cost;

 - designed to encourage tactical isolated use, where each `deferred_heap` is its own little self-contained island of memory and objects;